AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 [role="menu] [role="menuitem"].active { ... }
 ```

+### Hard-coded CSS styles

-### You must not hard-code CSS styles in JavaScript files
+You must not hard-code CSS styles in JavaScript files

 Exception: CSS attributes where values must be calculated beyond the css-topics/LESS code.